Child Care Centre’s FAQ

 I am interested in providing courses for C-NRPP Professionals.
 How do I go about doing this?

 If you are to provide certification courses, you must be certified in the area of training.
-So your first step would be to go through the certification process and then you can find information on how to become a trainer on our Become a Trainer page.
+Your first step would be to go through the certification process and then you can find information on how to become a trainer on our Become a Trainer page.

 If you want to provide Continuing Education courses for our professionals, you can develop a course and then submit to C-NRPP for approval for credits.
 You can find information on that process here.